-Financial institutions are basically responsible for their own migration to ISO 20022.
+Financial institutions are basically responsible for their own systems' migration to the QR-bill.
 They are also independent when it comes to the information and cooperation with bank customers and software partners.

 As a financial institution, you should support your customers during the migration.
 It is important that you:

 Inform your customer representatives about the situation early on and integrate them into your migration plans;

 Make the positions in charge within your organization aware that the migration is mandatory from a regulatory perspective.
 Only with a compliant migration can you adhere to the rules stipulated by the Money Laundering Act and other regulations;

 Make your business customers aware of the advantages, the time sequence, the necessity and the specific steps involved in the migration;

 Show your business customers what they specifically must do during the migration.
 Especially point out to your business customers that they should involve their IT department or software partner;